couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 - `idKey`: it's the value of the key to save your id.
 The default value is set to `id`
 - `modelKey`: define the key to store the model name into the document.
 The default value is `_type`
 - `populateMaxDeep`: set default value for population.
 Default value is `1`.
-- `searchConsistency`: define default Search Consistency Strategy.
+- `consistency`: define default Search Consistency Strategy.
 The default value is `SearchConsistency.NONE`
 - `maxExpiry`: value used to create a collection for this instance.
 The default value is `300000`.
 - `keyGenerator`: function to generate the key to store documents.
 - `keyGeneratorDelimiter`: string value used to build the document key.
 The default value is `::`.